 Examples of specific responsibilities, projects, tasks, and/or duties of the Fellow include:

-- Demonstrated interest in environmental policy and research.
+- Demonstrated experience and interest in climate science.

 - Must be well organized, motivated, and detail-oriented.

 - Ability to multi-task, prioritize and meet deadlines.

 - Ability to work in a team setting and have the ability to work independently when projects are due.